If an employer believes an employee's performance needs to improve, it's important they:

 If it's not clear

 It's not always clear whether an employee's poor performance is due to capability or conduct.
-But the employer should always carry out a full and fair procedure before deciding on any action like dismissal.
+But the employer should always carry out a full and fair procedure before deciding on any action.

 Managing capability issues

-To deal with a capability issue, the employer should follow a procedure based on encouraging their employee to improve.
+To deal with a capability issue, the employer should follow a procedure that encourages their employee to improve.

 This is to give the employee the chance to get better and to stop any further problems arising.